 Although the app drawer is just a swipe away, most of us tend to pick a few apps that we most commonly use and place them on the Home Screen.
 Besides the practical side, it’s so aesthetically pleasing to customize your screen to fit your needs.
-However, some users report that home screen icons are gray on Android for some reason.
-Some of them can’t remove or delete these icons while others are just unsure why icons turned gray and what should they do.
+However, some users report that apps are greyed out on Android for some reason.
+Some of them can’t remove or delete these icons while others are just unsure why icons turned grey and what should they do.

 We have a few suggestions for you and you can find them below.

 - Check Digital Wellbeing

 - Check restored apps after the initial setup

 - Clear cache and data from the default launcher

 Why are apps greyed out on Android?